 13. All submissions can be included in promotional material in both print and digital media, including television, radio, online media, and all other available platforms.

 13. SVFF reserve the right to refuse the screening of any film if deemed inappropriate.

 14. Entry fees are nonrefundable.

-15. By submitting to SVSFF you, therefore, acknowledge and accept all SVSFF rules and regulations.
+15. By submitting to SVFF you, therefore, acknowledge and accept all SVFF rules and regulations.